Navid200/xDrip/docs/Test.md

 ---

 ## Test
 This page is for testing only.
-Any text you see on this page is there for testing of how the page looks like.
+Any notes you see on this page is there for testing of how the page looks like.
 Please do not follow anything you see on this page.

 <br/>
 <br/>